RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - Random Weather Variation, which can change the weather periodically, with the probability of each weather preset affected by the current season.

       - The Manual Weather State values, in the Manual Weather State category, used in place of the Weather variable when nothing is selected for it.
+Individual values from the manual weather state can also be applied as overrides, having an effect no matter what is currently contributing to the weather state.

       - Weather Override Volumes.
-This is a separate actor which can be placed into the level to apply weather that is specific to a region.
+This is a separate actor which can be placed into the level to apply weather that is specific to a region of any shape.

+      - Radial Storms.
+This actor applies weather in a circular region, with its own additional effects to render the weather/clouds so they are visible from outside the storm.

       See the entries specific to each of these for more information about how to make use of them.